core-wg/oscore/draft-ietf-core-object-security.md

 * Version.
 The CoAP version {{RFC7252}} is not expected to be sensitive to disclose.
 Currently there is only one CoAP version defined.
 A change of this parameter is potentially a denial-of-service attack.
 Future versions of CoAP need to analyze attacks to OSCORE protected messages due to an adversary changing the CoAP version.

 * Token/Token Length.
 The Token field is a client-local identifier for differentiating between concurrent requests {{RFC7252}}.
+CoAP proxies are allowed to read and change Token and Token Length between hops.
 An eavesdropper reading the token can match requests to responses which can be used in traffic analysis.
 In particular this is true for notifications, where multiple responses are matched with one request.
-CoAP proxies are allowed to change Token and Token Length between UDP hops.
-However, modifications of Token and Token Length during a UDP hop may become a denial-of-service attack, since it may prevent the client to identify to which request the response belongs or to find the correct information to verify integrity of the response.
+Modifications of Token and Token Length by an on-path attacker may become a denial-of-service attack, since it may prevent the client to identify to which request the response belongs or to find the correct information to verify integrity of the response.

 * Code.
 The Outer CoAP Code of an OSCORE message is POST or FETCH for requests with corresponding response codes.
 The use of FETCH reveals no more than what is revealed by the Outer Observe option.
 Changing the Outer Code may be a denial-of-service attack by causing errors in the proxy processing.